owncloud/cs3api-validator/README.md

 ### BDD (Behavior driven development)

-The cs3api-validator can be run locally in a development phase to develop against a well defined set of basic API operations.
-It has no external dependencies and runs human readable gherkin test scenarios.
+The cs3api-validator can be run locally in a development phase to develop against a well-defined set of basic API operations.
+It has no external dependencies and runs human-readable gherkin test scenarios.
 This helps to understand the behavior of the CS3APIs being an additional way of documenting the API in combination with the specification.

 ### Litmus Testing